CAB-ADMIN/crossingallborders/src/content/international.md

 subtitle: ""
 page_title: "International Ministry"
 permalink: "ministries/international/index.html"
-meta_description: "Crossing All Borders Ministries partners with churches and non-profits to provide Christian support, supplies, and encouragement to missionaries and ministries in over 100 countries.
+meta_description: "Crossing ALL Borders Ministries partners with churches and non-profits to provide Christian support, supplies, and encouragement to missionaries and ministries in over 100 countries.
 We ship Bibles, clothing, school and medical supplies, and more to meet physical, mental, and spiritual needs worldwide, sharing the Gospel and helping communities thrive."
 hasPhotos: true
 photos: [
   ["international/1521965273738672329.jpg.jpeg", "Picture of volunteers standing in front of freshly packed container for Ukraine"],